noellimx/golila/README.md

 - How to ensure an event attaches a callback once?
 - What are the asynchronous strategies for filters and loops?
 When do I need to use them?
 - What is inject:true in HtmlWebpackPlugin Config?
+- How to improve latency, 1) reducing the network traffic and 2) reducing database calls?